jacksingleton/csrf-presentation/readme.md

 ## Running ##

 ### Running the Application ###
-From the root directory `./gradlew xss-demo-app:run`
+From the root directory `./gradlew csrf-demo-app:run`

 ### Running the Presentation ###
 From the root directory `./gradlew presentation:run`